Safety Harbor Montessori Academy Re-Entry Plan| Phase II

-As we have come together for back-to-school nights, orientations, and the first days of school, we are learning how to work together safely while honoring individual needs and wants as much as possible.
+We are learning how to work together safely while honoring individual needs and wants as much as possible.
 Many of our SHMA community members feel they are most comfortable having students wear cloth face coverings with elastic bands or ties to hold them on while in class.

 We also got advice and further recommendations from Epidemiology.
 Once again, we were told that masks help to protect others.
-When everyone in a classroom wears a mask that prevents respiratory droplets from traveling into the air and onto other people, the risk of being infected by COVID-19 is significantly lower.
+When everyone in a room wears a mask that prevents respiratory droplets from traveling into the air and onto other people, the risk of being infected by COVID-19 is significantly lower.

 While inside, staff members will wear masks when around others.

-Students in elementary and middle school are required to wear masks.
+Students/Campers in elementary and middle school are required to wear masks.

 With written permission from a parent, two-year-olds may wear a mask.
-If parents would like, two year olds may also try a face shield.

 Children will not wear masks during rest time.